IndomieGorengSatu/Mie/README.md

-## It’s hard to explain puns to kleptomaniacs, because they take everything literally.
+## What did the judge say to the dentist?
+Do you swear to pull the tooth, the whole tooth and nothing but the tooth?